cms-DQM/dqmgui_frontend/readme.md

 32. When plot is not uploaded GUI doesn't try to upload it again
 33. Not to make a new req, when old is not finished yet.
 34. Event numbers: check pricessedEvents and iEvent
+35. Notification, when is no current run (0, Global....)
+36. Bug: user can't delete ar run from overlay runs list
 ---